Abstract mixed media artist Susan J. Harris specializes in intuitive and minimalist paintings.

 Born in 1952 in Bristol, Virginia, Susan’s passion for art began at a young age.
-After moving to North Carolina in her early childhood, she took private lessons from the late North Carolina artist, Francis Kendall, who instilled in Susan not only a love for many art forms, but a desire to experiment and the joy to be found in every part of the journey.
+After moving to North Carolina in her early childhood, she took private lessons from the late North Carolina artist, Francis Kendall, who instilled in Susan not only a love for many art forms, but a desire to experiment and fine joy in every part of the journey.
 Throughout high school and college, Susan expanded her studies in a variety of disciplines, including pottery, sculpture, and stained glass, all of which have influenced her use of color and texture.
 She married her husband, John, in 1975, and continued to create art in her spare time as they began raising their family.

 In 2004, after working in the corporate world, raising two children and caring for her aging parents, she returned to her lifelong love of art and her dream of painting full-time.
 It began as a way to to express and process the changes she experienced in life and encourage healing, but her art soon began connecting with others going through similar experiences within themselves.
 Her early exhibits centered around themes of joy and healing, and those themes continue to recur in her work to this day.

 Currently, she is active in the art world on both a local and national level.
 She has served as a juror for fine art exhibitions and she assisted in overseeing a gallery of local artists in Greensboro, NC for several years.
 Her work has been published internationally and her abstracts can be found in private and commercial installations throughout the US, Canada and Europe.
 She works out of her home studio in Randolph County, where she and her husband live on 64 acres of beautiful countryside, close to their two grown children.

 I paint from the heart, letting what's on the inside pour out onto the canvas.
 This translates into a painting full of emotion and thought.

 My intuitive paintings consist of multiple layers of deep color and rich textures.
 They are inspired by faith; centered around themes of healing, joy and restoration.